RyanJHorwitz/hotspotTimeseries/.kernel-density-code/outputs/forest/README.md

 # Forest Elephant Outputs

-This file contains the output plots for forest elephants.
+This subfolder contains the output plots for forest elephants.